 Recognizing Wage Theft and Denied Overtime

 Healthcare workers in Glendale must be vigilant about identifying subtle forms of wage theft that can dramatically impact their financial well-being.
 Systemic wage theft investigations reveal complex strategies employers use to underpay workers, often through seemingly minor but deliberate compensation violations.
+California Labor Commissioner investigations and enforcement actions have documented various tactics employers use to underpay workers, including manipulation of timekeeping systems, improper classification of employees, and failing to compensate for all hours worked.

 The most common wage theft tactics in healthcare settings include: